 Rules for conduct of REP research projects

-Researchers can access the following number of REP hours per semester:
+Researchers can access the following number of REP hours per undergraduate subject with an REP component:

 |Time involvement per project:|